Allen Organ Service and After-Sales

 In the unlikely event that an Allen organ requires service, it is performed by our own factory-trained Allen technicians.
 We keep a supply of spare parts on hand for service needs.
 In fact we are unique in our industry as the only company who guarantees spare parts for every instrument we have built.

 The modular design found in our products ensures quick and easy service, without the necessity for on-site soldering.

 We will always endeavour to keep customers costs to the minimum offering a standard call-out for non-urgent visits and telephone assistance wherever possible.

 Please be aware that there are a number of ‘engineers’ claiming to be Allen authorised.
 These people are also claiming that there is regular maintenance which needs to be carried out.
 There is no regular maintenance required.
 You are very welcome to either call or email us to check whether the engineer is actually authorised.
 Please consider that an ‘engineer’ who does not know what they are doing can cause more damage to an organ.

 PAT Testing and Allen Organs

-Our Service Manager Paul Arkwright has been with Allen Organs for thirty years in January 2015.
+Our Service Manager Paul Arkwright has been with Allen Organs for over thirty years.
 He started working with church organs when he served his apprenticeship with Livingston Organs before joining Allen in January 1985.
-Paul says he prides himself that he likes to achieve a fix on a first visit wherever possible.
+Paul prides himself on rectifying a fault on a first visit wherever possible.